ga4gh/refget/docs/decision_record.md

 [248956422, 242193529, 198295559]
 ```

-Will have its element converted to strings and be serialised using RFC-8785 and digested as a binary string.
+Will be serialised using RFC-8785 and digested as a binary string.
 Here the output of the python implementation:

 ```python
 b'[248956422,242193529,198295559]'